 Even if you don’t use a single word of jargon, you can still use language in a way that’s confusing and unwelcoming.
 Scientists, for example, will sometimes say that a drug works “in mouse.”
 In is a familiar word.
 So is mouse.
 But “in mouse” only makes sense to certain scientists.
-The rest of your readers will have to struggle.
-You want your readers flying forward, relishing your metaphors and dramatic turns, not puzzling over phrases and trying to guess their meaning.
+The rest of your readers will have to struggle to figure out that you mean that the drug had promising results in experiments on lab mice.
+You want your readers flying forward, relishing your metaphors and dramatic turns.
+You don’t want them puzzling over obscure phrases and trying to guess their meaning.

 Formality is also dangerous because it drains the passion from prose.
 It is entirely possible to let readers experience wonder, sadness, fear, outrage, and joy when reading about science — without sacrificing accuracy.